devstress/FLINK.NET/docs/flink_net_enhancements_and_simulation.md

 1. Ensure you have .NET 8 and Aspire workload installed.
 2. Navigate to the `FlinkDotNetAspire/FlinkDotNetAspire.AppHost` directory.
 3. Run the AppHost: `dotnet run`
+4. Leave this process running to keep the simulated cluster alive.
-4. This will launch the JobManager, TaskManager, and the FlinkJobSimulator.
+5. This will launch the JobManager, TaskManager, and the FlinkJobSimulator.
-5. The Aspire Dashboard should also launch (typically `http://localhost:18888`), allowing observation of services.
+6. The Aspire Dashboard should also launch (typically `http://localhost:18888`), allowing observation of services.
+7. The Flink.NET Web UI is also launched automatically at `http://localhost:5020`.

 ### 3.3.
 Interpreting Observability Data (Step 5 Setup)
 *   **Metrics Added:**